Here I Go (2 Unlimited song): Critical reception

-"Here I Go" scored chart success in many European countries, reaching the top 10 in Belgium (Flanders), Finland, Lithuania, the Netherlands (number four) and Spain.
-Additionally, it made it to the top 20 in Austria, Denmark and Sweden, and the top 30 in France, Germany, Scotland and the United Kingdom, as well as the Eurochart Hot 100, where it peaked at number 29 in April 1995.
-In the UK, "Here I Go" was the least successful single release by the band to date, reaching number 22 in its first week on the UK Singles Chart, on March 19, 1995.
-On the UK Dance Chart, it went to number 23.
-Outside Europe, the song charted in Australia and Canada, where it peaked at number 80 and 22.

 Music video

-The accompanying music video for "Here I Go" was far more arty and modern than previous videos, being shot in black and white with 2 Unlimited performing in a parking house and featuring performance artists on stilts.
+The accompanying music video for "Here I Go" was far more arty and modern than previous videos, being shot in black-and-white with 2 Unlimited performing in a parking house and featuring performance artists on stilts.
 It was directed by director Nigel Simpkiss and was released in the UK in March 1995.
 Simpkiss also directed the music videos for "Let the Beat Control Your Body" and "The Real Thing".
-"Here I Go" was later published on 2 Unlimited's official YouTube channel in July 2014, and as of November 2022, the video had generated more than 1,4 million views.
+"Here I Go" is also the only video by the group to be shot in black-and-white.